Despite boasting over 460 million users now, LinkedIn is still massively underused as a content marketing platform.

 If you want to make it on the platform, the first thing to do is forget everything you know about ‘traditional’ social media marketing.
 This is the one channel where piggybacking your brand message on the latest internet memes and photos of puppies just isn’t going to cut it.

-Despite having almost 400M users, LinkedIn is still very much a niche social media platform.
+Despite having over 460M users, LinkedIn is still very much a niche social media platform.
 Most people are either trying to find a job, form business partnerships or network with industry influencers.
 Nobody cares what you had for breakfast.
 As such, the conversational tone is a lot more professional, and the majority of interactions are geared towards career development and furthering your business goals.

 Another thing that makes LinkedIn unappealing to marketers is the fact that hard-selling on the platform is generally frowned upon.
 Most users have grown accustomed to brands using Facebook and Twitter to sell products.
 LinkedIn, on the other hand, never developed the same reputation.